 Crawl and I performed the summoning.
 It was beyond our wildest dreams.
 Too far beyond Augustine’s, I now realise.

 Etched on the stone floor was the portal symbol which we’d agonisingly detailed.
 We spent weeks on our hands and knees carving and cutting until our hands were blistered and our backs bent.
 I cannot tell you it’s description I am afraid or where it came from.
 Such precise knowledge cannot be carelessly shared with any Tom, Dick or Harry.
-Although, Harry, Harry Bell that is, would discover the forces we’d unleashed and much to his cost.
+Although, Harry, Harry Bell that is, would soon discover the forces we’d unleashed and much to his cost.